maxBenelli/local-contributions/PSB.md

 * Add animation to TopNews
 * Add animation to main workSections
 * Add getSections method, change theme of detail vacancy

+## 2020-12-17
+* Fix opening the mobile menu from the right